Winterizing Your Pontoon Boat: The Newbie’s Guide

 The Engine

-When you're learning how to winterize a pontoon boat, it's always good practice to consult your owner's manual for any specific instructions, but this goes double for your engine.
+When learning how to winterize a pontoon boat, it's always good practice to consult the owner's manual for specific instructions, and this applies to your engine as well.

 Outboard Engine

-For an outboard engine, you'll want to first disconnect the battery.
-Then, so that it doesn't collect rainwater, lower the engine.
+For an outboard engine, you'll want to disconnect the battery first.
+Then, lower the engine so that it doesn't collect rainwater.
 Most manufacturers, and this goes for both engine types, suggest fogging to lubricate the inside of the engine.

 Inboard/Outboard Engine

 Drain the engine block as specified by the boat manufacturer.
-Once again, fogging also goes for these engines.
-You can learn more about fogging oil with this well-rounded breakdown by Gold Eagle.
+Once again, fogging is necessary for these engines.
+Learn more about fogging oil with this well-rounded breakdown by Gold Eagle.

 As they suggest, one of the top brands of fogging oil is by STA-BIL (check price on Amazon).